Coldcard/firmware/docs/notes-on-repro.md

 # Notes on Reproducible Builds

-The following document aims to breakdown how reproducibility is verified in `make repro` build process.
+The following document aims to breakdown how reproducibility is verified in the `make repro` build step.

 ## stm32/shared.mk